2019, Vol. 4 Issue 1, Part M

 How to cite this article:

-Lyoid Christopher K and Dr. SJ Albert Chandrasekar.
+Lyoid Christopher K, Dr. SJ Albert Chandrasekar.
 Effect of dance practices in handball players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 681-683.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):681-683.